hashicorp-education/learn-vault-openldap-ssh/README.md

 > **NOTE:** As this is purely an informative feature demonstration, the environment is not configured to use TLS for Vault and OpenLDAP.

-Refer to the [LDAP Secrets Engine tutorial](https://developer.hashicorp.com/vault/tutorials/secrets-management/openldap) for additional detail on using the OpenLDAP secrets engine.
+Refer to the [LDAP Secrets Engine tutorial](https://developer.hashicorp.com/vault/tutorials/secrets-management/openldap) for additional detail on using the LDAP secrets engine.

 ## Prerequisites